 dpkg -i for the DEB file.

-For detailed instructions on installing the agent, see Beginner’s guide.
+For detailed instructions on installing the agent, see the Beginner’s guide.

 5. Adding the server to the monitoring